 You’ll need to keep raising the water level as the plants grow to keep it above the roots.

 Lucky bamboo is a very easy-going plant that doesn’t require much attention.
 Follow these tips for success with your plant:

-- Normally, lucky bamboo will grow fine without any fertilizer, but if you wish, you can give it a drink of weak houseplant fertilizer monthly.
+Normally, lucky bamboo will grow fine without any fertilizer, but if you wish, you can give it a small drop of houseplant fertilizer monthly.

 If the stalks get too tall, cut them off and start a new plant by rooting the stalks in water.
 Keep them in a shady area until new roots form, then plant them in soil or pebbles.
 Tie a gold or red ribbon around the stalks to hold them together and to symbolize good fortune.

 Young stalks can be trained to curl by using wire to hold them or you can try blocking light on three sides of the plant causing it to grow toward the light.
 Keep turning as it grows to form the curve.
 This takes time, but makes for a fun project.
 Pliable stalks can also be braided or twisted together.

 Many times Lucky Bamboo plants are given as an auspicious gift.
 We hope these tips give you years of good fortune growing Lucky Bamboo!
 Do you have a lucky bamboo plant?
 Let us know in the comments!